KxSystems/docs/docs/learn/startingkdb/index.md

 This is a quick-start guide to kdb+, aimed primarily at those learning independently.
 It covers system installation, the kdb+ environment, IPC, tables and typical databases, and where to find more material.
-After completing this you should be able to follow the Borror textbook [Q for Mortals](/q4m3), and the wiki [Reference](../../ref/index.md) and consult the [Knowledge base](../../kb/index.md).
+After completing this you should be able to follow the Borror textbook [Q for Mortals](/q4m3/), and the [Reference](../../ref/index.md) and consult the [Knowledge base](../../kb/index.md).

 One caution: you can learn kdb+ reasonably well by independent study, but for serious deployment of the product you need the help of a consultant.
 This is because kdb+ is typically used for very demanding applications that require experience to set up properly.
 Contact Kx for help with such evaluations.